Skip to main

 Sno-Parks

 The Sno-Park program is managed by the OHMVR Division of California State Parks, the U.S. Forest Service, the California Department of Transportation, the California Highway Patrol, and other community organizations.
 Through these departments, winter recreation opportunities are made available at 18 Sno-Park sites throughout the Sierra Nevada.
-While you’re driving along the highway, make sure to look for the distinctive brown signs to find where the Tahoe snow parks are located!
+While you’re driving along the highway, make sure to look for the distinctive brown signs to find where the Lake Tahoe snow parks are located!

 Remember to grab a sno-park permit before heading to these parks as it is required for each car that is parked at a Tahoe Sno-Park site.
 Seasonal snow park permits can be purchased online.